theAndreas/TimerTwo/README.md

 ## Small API description

 ### init(Microseconds, sTimerOverflowCallback)
 You must call this method first to use any of the other methods.
-You can optionally specify the timer's period here (in microseconds).
+You can optionally specify the timer's period here (in microseconds), by default it is set at 1 millisecond.
 Note that this breaks analogWrite() for digital pins 9 and 10 on Arduino.
 You can specify also a callback function, which will be called at the specified interval in microseconds.

 ### start()
 Starts the timer.
 Note init() has to be called first.